Louis W. Tordella

 Louis William Tordella (May 1, 1911 – January 9, 1996) was the longest serving deputy director of the National Security Agency.

 Biography

+Early life and career

 Tordella was born in Garrett, Indiana, on May 1, 1911 and grew up in the Chicago environs.
 He displayed an early affinity for mathematics, and obtained bachelors, masters, and doctoral degrees in the 1930s.
 The outbreak of World War II found him teaching mathematics at Chicago's Loyola University.
 He joined the US Navy, immediately made contacts in the service, and was brought aboard as a lieutenant junior grade in 1942.
 He went directly into cryptologic work for the Navy's codebreaking organization, OP-20-G. He finished the war at OP-20-G collection stations on the West Coast, at Bainbridge Island, Washington, and Skaggs Island Naval Communication Station.